jackwinslow/zbow/README.txt

-Updated 220302 - Jonathan Henninger
+Updated 220310 - Jackson Winslow

+Required Python version: 3.8.13

 Note: The "%" symbol below denotes a new line of the command prompt in the Terminal app, e.g.